duju211/rvest_tsg/README.md

     ## [4] "/2022/09/27/regionalliga-balingen-bei-den-spatzen-2/"
     ## [5] "/2023/04/08/regionalliga-tsg-duepiert-primus-ulm/"

 We want to extract the content of every article.
-Therefore, we are looking for the following parts of the post by searching for specific CSS expressions:
+We are looking for the following parts of the post by searching for specific CSS expressions:

 -   Title defined by ‘.gdlr-blog-title’
 -   Lines defined by ‘.avia\_textblock p’